niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 At the end of the job script, some additional commands, provided by the ``benchmark.jinja`` template, will fetch the following information:

-- The name of the program and the name of the cluster
+- The name of the profile and the name of the cluster
 - The chosen job scale and its associated resources requirements
 - The job ID and name
 - The scaling function and the computed scale index